-Cybersecurity measures should always be implemented to protect the data of small and large organizations and individuals.
-Even though significant security breaches are the ones that often get publicized, small organizations still have to concern themselves with their security posture, as they may often be the target of viruses and phishing.
+Cybersecurity is a continuously changing field, with the development of technologies that open up new avenues for cyberattacks.
+Additionally, even though significant security breaches are the ones that often get publicized, small organizations still have to concern themselves with security breaches, as they may often be the target of viruses and phishing.

 Types of cybersecurity threats

-- Malware: a form of malicious software in which any file or program can be used to harm a computer user, such as worms, computer viruses, Trojan horses and spyware.
+- Malware is a form of malicious software, which any file or program can be used to harm a computer user, such as worms, computer viruses, Trojan horses and spyware.

-- Ransomware: a type of malware that involves an attacker locking the victim's computer system files -- typically through encryption -- and demanding a payment to decrypt and unlock them.
+- Ransomware attacks are a type of malware that involves an attacker locking the victim's computer system files -- typically through encryption -- and demanding a payment to decrypt and unlock them.

-- Social engineering: an attack that relies on human interaction to trick users into breaking security procedures to gain sensitive information that is typically protected.
+- Social engineering is an attack that relies on human interaction to trick users into breaking security procedures to gain sensitive information that is typically protected.

-- Phishing: a form of fraud in which falsified emails are sent that resemble emails from reputable sources; however, the intention of these emails is to steal sensitive data, such as credit card or login information.
+- Phishing is a form of fraud where fraudulent emails are sent that resemble emails from reputable sources; however, the intention of these emails is to steal sensitive data, such as credit card or login information.

 Elements of cybersecurity